Healthy Homes Assessment Hastings Central

 Rental Property Home Assessments Hastings Central

-The areas of rental property that are affected with Healthy Homes Standard.
+Rental property areas affected to Healthy Homes Standard.
 Healthy Homes Standard in Hastings Central include each:

 • Living Room